 King size pillows are ten inches longer than a standard pillow.
 These extra-long pillows with additional volume offer fantastic support for side sleepers or back sleepers with broad shoulders.
 King size pillows are also a great choice for those who tend to sit up in bed to work, read, or watch tv.
 These pillows can also be used as small body pillows to alleviate back and hip pain.
 Two king pillows fit perfectly across a king or California king-size bed.
 They can also be used as decorative pillows on smaller beds.

 Enhance your comfort and bedroom character by adding non-traditional sleeping pillows into the mix.
-Body pillows promote alignment of the spine and hips to relieve joint pressure.
+Body and pregnancy pillows promote alignment of the spine and hips to relieve joint pressure.
 In addition to offering total body support and improved blood circulation, sleeping with a body pillow has also been shown to reduce stress and anxiety.
 Euro pillows are the epitome of style and function.
 Euro pillows add a decorative and inviting look to any size bed and offer the perfect support when sitting up in bed to read or work on a laptop.
 Use one euro pillow on a twin bed, two on a full/queen bed, and three on a king bed.

 20 x 26 inches